A beautiful piece of earth – South Tyrol

 You still need more convincing?
 I don´t think so.

-Give South Tyrol a try and let me show you in my upcoming posts and videos what makes South Tyrol so quaint.
-You are going to get to know the area, its people and my favourite spots off the beaten tracks.
+Give South Tyrol a try and let me show you in my following posts and videos what makes South Tyrol so quaint:

 Check out my first Vlog about South Tyrol: